gabbrieu/backend-developer-test/README.md

 ## Endpoints

-The API endpoints were developed following exactly the [callenge description](#user-actions).
+The API endpoints were developed following exactly the [challenge description](#user-actions).

 ## Tests